geoblacklight/geoblacklight-schema/README.md

 A variety of attributes are required for the discovery application.
 These are all layer-specific.

 **layer_slug_s**
-:	Unique identifier visible to the user, used for Permalinks.
+:	REQUIRED.
+Unique identifier visible to the user, used for Permalinks.
 :	Example: `stanford-vr593vj7147`.

 **layer_id_s**
-: 	The complete identifier for the WMS/WFS/WCS layer.
+: REQUIRED.
+The complete identifier for the WMS/WFS/WCS layer.
 :	Example: `druid:vr593vj7147`

 **layer_geom_type_s**
-:	Valid values are: `Point`, `Line`, `Polygon`, and `Raster`.
+:	REQUIRED.
+Valid values are: `Point`, `Line`, `Polygon`, and `Raster`.

 ### Derived metadata used by Solr index